 Along with your passport, visas may be required to enter and exit certain countries.
 Log in to read the country reports for additional information.
 The availability of visas and their costs can be obtained by contacting the country’s consulate office in the United States.

-Typically, a tourism visa should be obtained; not a business visa with the exception for some countries (i.e. Saudi Arabia, China, or India) where a business or government type of visa is required.
+Typically, a tourism visa should be obtained; not a business visa with the exception for some countries (i.e. Saudi Arabia, China, or Russian Federation) where a business or government type of visa is required.
 In this situation, ABET recommends that the Team Chair (TC) request the institution to provide necessary assistance in facilitating the team’s visa applications.

 ABET now partners with VisaHQ to provide visa expediting services to ABET volunteers and staff members.
 Log in for instructions regarding how to contact VisaHQ and/or place a visa order by using the ABET account.